 One common benefit of being an avid reader is a heightened interest in writing, as well.
 Take every opportunity to encourage the development of this essential skill in your children.
 Assignments can be literary (teach them the fundamentals of poetry and give them a journal in which to practice) or practical in nature (dictate to them your weekly grocery list or ask them to copy favorite recipes).
 Although handwritten letters are becoming a relic of the past, parents have the power to revive this lost art!
 Buy your children some fun stationary and some pretty stamps, then set them to writing to grandparents, cousins, pen pals, and whomever else you can think of.
 Let them send postcards to friends when you are on vacation.
 Teach older kids to write letters to the editor of local newspapers and national magazines, addressing topics of concern.

+Physical exercise offers almost limitless opportunities for tech-free fun.
 Active bodies are healthy bodies, so encourage your children to get up and get moving.
 Go outdoors for a stroll (or a jog or a sprint) around the block.
 Breathe in the fresh air and sunshine.
 Or gather all the kids for a family bike ride or a rousing game of freeze tag, Ultimate Frisbee, or 3-on-3 basketball.